DanielePalaia/kubernetes-postgres/README.md

 ## Running the app locally
-In conf file please specify the right database connection information, then you can simply run the binary provided in ./bin and run the binary </br>
+In conf file please specify the right database connection information, then you can simply run the binary provided in ./kubernetes-postgres (for mac) and run the binary </br>

 **./kubernetes-postgres**</br></br>
 Then go to the swagger interface</br>